Resource Governance and Concurrency¶

 Enable parallel execution for independent branches:

-// Configure concurrency options
+// Configure concurrency options to safely run independent branches in parallel.

 graph.ConfigureConcurrency(new GraphConcurrencyOptions